deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 alt="ALS main window - Stack 15" >}}
 {{< /center >}}

-After each alignment and stacking of a new image, ALS automatically adjusts the brightness and color balance before displaying the result in the **central area**.
+After each alignment and stacking of a new sub, ALS automatically adjusts the brightness and color balance before displaying the result in the **central area**.

-As you stack images, you will see the result gain in contrast and detail.
-The graininess of the sky background will gradually fade.
+As you stack more subs, you will see the result gain in contrast and detail.
+The grainy appearance of the sky background will gradually fade away.

 ---

-## Explore the Image
+## Explore

-Let ALS work on the images that keep coming in and lose yourself a bit in the **central area**:
+Let ALS work on the subs that keep coming in and lose yourself a bit in the **central area**:

-- 🖱️ Zoom in & out using your mouse wheel.
+- 🖱️ Zoom in and out using your mouse wheel
-- 🖱️ Navigate the image by dragging it, just like with any other visualization software.
+- 🖱️ Navigate the image by dragging it, like with any other viewing software
-- 🖱️ Reset the zoom by right-clicking.
+- 🖱️ Reset the zoom by right-clicking in the image

-The image in the central area will update instantly after ALS processes each new captured image, without interrupting your navigation.
+The image in the **central area** is instantly updated after each sub is processed, with no impact on navigation.

 ---

 {{< center >}}
 {{< figure src="stacked_200.png"
 caption="ALS after processing the 200<sup>th</sup> image.
-A beautiful, detailed, and smooth image" width="1920px" height="1053px" alt="ALS main window - Stack 200" >}}
+A beautiful, detailed, and smoothed image" width="1920px" height="1053px" alt="ALS main window - Stack 200" >}}
 {{< /center >}}

-This quick start guide doesn't cover other ALS features and settings.
-However, ALS is designed to be very intuitive.
-Feel free to explore and experiment with the different controls located on the right side of the screen in the **Processing** section.
+This quick start guide does not cover the other features and settings of ALS.
+However, ALS has been designed to be very intuitive.
+Feel free to explore and experiment with the various controls located on the right side of the screen in the **Processing** section.

 ---

 ## Stopping the Session

-Our quick tour is coming to an end; stop the current session.
+Our express guided tour is coming to an end, stop the current session.

 {{< center >}}
 {{< figure src="stopping.png"
-caption="Session stop button"
+caption="The session stop button" width="305px"
-width="305px"
 height="165px"
-alt="Session control panel before stopping" >}}
+alt="Session control panel before stop" >}}
 {{< /center >}}

 🖱️ Click `STOP` in the **session** section at the top left.
 A confirmation window appears...